fieldse/vulnerable-express-site/readme.md

 An intentionally vulnerable employee portal site, written in Node.js with Express and Handlebars.

+This is the frontend for the [Vulnerable REST API](https://github.com/fieldse/vulnerable-rest-api).

 ## Motivation

 This is part of a series of hand-built practice grounds for pentesting exercises.